b-lev/Python-Setup/README.md

 <p align="center"><img src="images/after-black.jpg?raw=true" width="100%"></p>

-Your view may look slightly different.
-Note that I have these settings configured:
+Your view of these differences (which is often called the "diff" after the command that generates this view) may look slightly different.
+Note that I have these settings configured for Github Desktop:

 <p align="center"><img src="images/github-split.jpg?raw=true" width="50%"></p>